DashboardCode/BsMultiSelect/README.md

 * $input-color - we need to make DIV color the same as `input` color (color of text you are typing); default value is "#495057"

+* focus, focus for `isvalid`, focus for `isinvalid` border effects mixins as classes

 If your theme changes those variables, you need to update them on the plugin initialization.

 ````